A subsidiary is a form of business opened by a foreign company in Estonia with a majority of share capital owned by it.

 Estonia is also an appealing destination for setting up a subsidiary or any other type of business, considering that:

-Foreign companies expanding their operations by opening subsidiaries in Estonia in 2021 will have many benefits among which the fact that they can adjust their operations to the local market thus increasing their revenues.
+With the implementation of a new FDI system, Estonia has now caught up to nations like Latvia, Finland, and Germany, where an evaluation process for foreign investments has been in place for a while.
+As of 1 September 2023, Estonia must be added to the list of nations where FDI filing requirements must be examined in mergers and acquisitions.
+Foreign companies expanding their operations by opening subsidiaries in Estonia in 2023 will have many benefits among which the fact that they can adjust their operations to the local market thus increasing their revenues.

 Please contact us if you are interested in opening a subsidiary in Estonia.